dcostat04/dcostat04/README.md

 # Hi, I am Trevor D'Costa!
 <img src="https://activity-graph.herokuapp.com/graph?username=dcostat04&bg_color=0f2d3d&color=1cadfb&line=1cadfb&point=1cadfb&area=true&hide_border=true">

+🔭 Currently Interning as a Full Stack Developer at ZedexInfo Pvt.
+Ltd.
 🔭 My College Projects: <br>
                ⚡BlockCheck (A blockchain based fake product predictor using Solidity and NextJS) <br>
-               ⚡Canteen-FCRIT (Canteen Management system)<br> 🔭 Part of the devlopment team that developed a site for our college fest FACES 2021 , ETAMAX 2022 and IEI-BLC FCRIT<br> 🔭 I have also designed the site for Mesa-FCRIT. <br>
+               ⚡Canteen-FCRIT (Canteen Management system)<br>
+               ⚡SEO and Content Management System (A out-house project for ZedexInfo Pvt.Ltd ) 🔭 Part of the devlopment team that developed a site for our college fest FACES 2021 , ETAMAX 2022 and IEI-BLC FCRIT<br> 🔭 I have also designed the site for Mesa-FCRIT. <br>
 🔭 Also worked on other Projects.
 (Scanning and uploading system,Banking Management system,etc.)<br>